PAST LIVES II: DRAINS, LOOS, COOKING AND LIGHTING

 In old houses in France they were sometimes rather more refined when it came to mere dirty water from the kitchen, and you can see little stone spouts sticking out of the wall of what was once the kitchen.
 There are still one or two in my village, and unusually there's one in the next village on the first storey (American: second floor).
 Obviously you'd take care when walking past such a thing.
 Plenty of houses in France still have septic tanks or even just soakaways: every now and then, the main street of a whole village or (more likely nowadays) a hamlet is dug up while the authorities install mains drainage.
 Often connexion is optional, and you have to pay for it.
 Some therefore stick with their fosses septiques.
 A fosse is a ditch, and septique is not hard to translate.
 These can of course handle flushing water closets as well.

-Even with the finest oil, wood or coal ranges, though – for example, Aga and Rayburn – you are looking at a lot of work in stoking and (with wood and coal); in cleaning; and also at impressively long response times, because they take a long time to heat up.
-Again, you have the wide variations in surface temperature, which can be extremely useful, and if you want fierce heat you can remove the cast-iron plates that cover the fire chamber and cook directly over the fire; but the fire had better be well stoked when you do.
+Even with the finest oil, wood or coal ranges, though – for example, Aga and Rayburn – you are looking at a lot of work in stoking and cleaning with wood and coal), and also at impressively long response times even with oil, because they take a long time to heat up.
+In all fairness, once it's running, you can make good use of the wide variations in surface temperature of the top of the stove, and if you want fierce heat you can remove the cast-iron plates that cover the fire chamber and cook directly over the fire; but the fire had better be well stoked when you do.

 Moving on from cooking to lighting, we flick electric lights on and off with hardly a thought; though it has to be said that some people (especially children) give more thought to turning them on than to turning them off.
 Like paraffin heaters, oil lamps require periodical refilling and fairly frequent wick-trimming, and they smell.
 Nor do they cast much light, though they are a marked improvement over candles (the lighting of which, without matches, is more of a rigmarole than one might wish).
 Speaking of rigmaroles, I have a paraffin pressure lantern, which yields an excellent light but which is very hard work indeed.
 You need to soak a lighting ring (“the guv'nor's tonsils”) in methylated spirits to pre-heat the (extremely fragile) mantle; pump up the reservoir; light it, without damaging said mantle; and, of course, you lose the pressure whenever you re-fill it.